Top 8 Japanese Whiskies You Must Try in Japan

-Japanese Whiskey’s Scarcity and Authenticity
+Japanese Whisky’s Scarcity and Authenticity

 So let’s get this out of the way first – if you’re looking to buy bottles of Japanese whisky to take home, you’re going to need some luck!
 At time of writing, the availability of Japanese whisky is not great, even in Japan.
 You may be able to find some of the more famous brands (Yamazaki, Miyagikyo and the like), but bottles from newer Japanese distilleries can be very difficult to find on store shelves.